SeanLehey/Locating-Rogue-SSIDs-with-Kismet/README.md

 <br>![LaunchedTerminal](https://github.com/user-attachments/assets/c470fffd-3b04-444e-a4e5-439a972a4589)

-<br>However, the information we're after is better viewed in a GUI.
+<br>However, this information is better viewed in a GUI.
 Tab to your browser and navigate to `http://localhost:2501` and create an account and password:

 <br>![AdminPanel](https://github.com/user-attachments/assets/6a3464e7-f6b0-4678-a87d-67496ca9c327)